 The Company's reportable segments are business units that offer products through different channels of distribution and are managed separately.
-The Company operates in three segments; wholesale licensed product, wholesale non-licensed product and retail operations.
+The Company aggregates its operating divisions into three reportable segments; licensed products, non-licensed products and retail operations.
+The Vilebrequin business was added to the non-licensed segment upon its acquisition in August 2012.
 There is substantial intersegment cooperation, cost allocations and sharing of assets.
 As a result, the Company does not represent that these segments, if operated independently, would report the operating results set forth in the table below.
 The following information, in thousands, is presented for the fiscal years ended: